 - Name field marked with * is mandatory.

-- String is the default Data type for a Global variable, but user can choose suitable data type for it by clicking on Data Type cell.
+- The string is the default Data type for a Global variable, but the user can choose a suitable data type for it by clicking on the Data Type cell.

 Global Variable Encryption